Ozone-depleting substances - ODS - (Controlled Substances)

 Country restrictions:

 Restrictions in ODS trade are imposed by the Montreal Protocol and its amendments.
 The amendments to the Protocol provide specific limitations for different substance groups.
-A particular group of ODS can be imported from a country if this country has ratified the relevant amendment to the Montreal Protocol.
+A particular group of ODS can be imported from / exported to a country if this country has ratified the relevant amendment to the Montreal Protocol.
 It is possible that a country may be party to the Protocol for one substance group but not for another.
 This requirement is applicable to all Montreal Protocol signatories.
 In short, trade of a certain group of ODS with countries which have not ratified the amendment of the Montreal Protocol related to that group is not allowed.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?